-Dorothy Royle is Portland-based visual artist and arts professional.
+Dorothy Royle is a visual artist based in Durham, ME.
 She is passionate about object-based learning and increasing access to art especially in non-traditional spaces.

 She has been a guest curator for UNE’s Portland Campus Art Gallery, and is a recipient of a Project Grant from the Maine Arts Commission, an independent state agency supported by the National Endowment for the Arts.
 Dorothy has worked in program development for New York University’s Center for Global Affairs and development communications for the University of New England.